IkarosKurtz/DDLC-Worlds-Apart/README.md

 ## About

-DDLC AI reimagines the way you engage with the Literature Club members.
+DDLC Worlds Apart reimagines the way you engage with the Literature Club members.
 While the current version places you in the familiar clubroom, future iterations will unveil more environments and opportunities for exploration.

 **Character Status:**
 - **Monika**: 🟢 Active